038 – Understanding leisure’s impacts on sources of life worth living

 In their research among Japanese students, Shinichi shares that they found three additional dimensions of tanoshimi in their pursuit of ikigai: savouring and absorption, shigeki, and anticipation and reward.

-Another dimension of tanoshimi is shigeki.
-Shinichi states that shigeki is a term that students use to describe novel experiences.
+• Shigeki is a term that students use to describe novel experiences.
 Students think that their daily routines such as eating, going to school, or sleeping, are not qualified as ikigai.
-For them, it is about having new experiences, meeting new people, or engaging in new projects; they believe that life without shigeki (stimulation) has no tanoshimi (enjoyment) because shigeki involves new, transformative experiences.
+For them, it is about having new experiences, meeting new people, or engaging in new projects.
+They believe that life without shigeki (stimulation) has no tanoshimi (enjoyment) because shigeki involves new, transformative experiences.

 The Western interpretation of ikigai